m2x07/easy-arch-install/README.md

 ## Formatting:
 Let's format our partitions with appropriate filesystem<br>
-Like i said, there are multiple filesystems available when it comes to partitioning and formatting, for this guide, we'll be covering ext4 as our primary filesystem
+Like i said, there are multiple filesystems available when it comes to partitioning and formatting, for this guide, we'll be using EXT4
 ```bash
 mkfs.fat -F 32 /dev/<efi>       # FAT32 for the efi partition
 mkfs.swap /dev/<swap>           # swap partition